 The direct result is that the average revenue per interaction increases.
 Predictive Routing usually also influences adjacent service KPIs like first contact sale, CSAT or NPS, handle time, and transfers.
 It is a common best practice to monitor all Sales KPIs and adjacent Service Levels to evaluate all impacts (out of scope of this use case).

 This business flow shows the use case from the perspective of the customer and agent.

 Business Flow Description

-- One of the Inbound use cases for the corresponding media type handles the interaction.
-The context data is captured depending on the interaction and engagement type.
+- The context data is captured depending on the interaction and engagement type.

-- Predictive Routing ranks the agents against expected revenue for that specific interaction and returns a ranked list with values.
+- Predictive Routing ranks the agents according to the expected revenue for that specific interaction and returns a ranked list with values.

-- Genesys checks if the rank for at least one agent is above the threshold.
+- Genesys checks if the value for at least one agent is above the configured threshold.

-- If no agents are available within the configured timeout, the routing expands the potential target pool of agents, such as by reducing the required skill level.
+- If no agents are available within the configured timeout, the routing expands the potential target pool of agents, by reducing the required threshold.

-- If yes, Genesys distributes to the best available agent based on the predictive model (the agent with the highest rank) and the routing rules.
+- If agents above the threshold are found, Genesys distributes to the best available agent based on the predictive model (the agent with the highest rank) and the routing rules.

 - The agent disconnects the interaction.

-- The outcome is mapped to an InfoMart attribute (for example, a disposition code or custom key value pair)
+- Optional: The outcome data is mapped to an InfoMart attribute (for example, a disposition code or custom key value pair)

 - Optional: The customer is offered a survey.
 The answer to the survey is stored in a third-party system.

 - Optional: Outcome data, such as CRM sales transaction completion and value, is produced and stored by a third-party application.